WizTeam/WizQTClient/README.md

 ### Mac OSX

-(Download)[http://www.wiz.cn/wiznote-maclinux.html] from our homepage is the only way currenly.
+[Download](http://www.wiz.cn/wiznote-maclinux.html) from our homepage is the only way currently.
 We'll push to App Store soon!

 ### Ubuntu